 Impact pile driving uses a hydraulic hammer mounted on a piling rig with a ram mass to dynamically drive piles into the ground, while vibratory pile driving uses a low impact method of creating vertical vibrations that puts soil particles into motion thereby loosening the soil and allowing the pile to penetrate the soil.
 Impact pile driving results in high intensity impulsive sounds that can potentially cause injury in fish.
 Vibratory hammers generally produce less sound than impact hammers and are often employed as a mitigation measure to reduce the potential for adverse effects on fish that can result from impact pile driving (Caltrans 2015:2-17).
 In addition, there are no established injury criteria for vibratory pile driving (Caltrans 2015:2-17); therefore, effects on fish from vibratory pile driving are typically behavioral.

+Note that sampling at some locations such as Tisdale Weir and Knights Landing has not always occurred during warmer months when handling of juvenile salmonids may lead to greater chance of mortality.

 This study occurred when the intake screens were just over 800-feet long, prior to screen lengthening to current 1,100-foot length, but remains useful for assessing screen passage rate.